WEC-Sim/WEC-Sim/docs/user/getting_started.rst

 ..
 Note::
     Users may also download a static version of WEC-Sim from the latest tagged `WEC-Sim Release <https://github.com/WEC-Sim/WEC-Sim/releases>`_.
 This is
-    the easiest way to obtain the WEC-Sim code, however it is more difficult to manually download future updates.
+    the easiest way to obtain the WEC-Sim code, however users must manually download new releases for updates.

 .. _user-install: